Team capabilities

 Some functions are both projects and programs

-For example, creating an accessibility champions program will be big project that will define:
+For example, creating an accessibility champions program will be big project to define:

 • Participant expectations